What’s Better for Car Insurance – Allstate or State Farm?

 Allstate has one of America’s best car insurance discounts: the company is known for its accident forgiveness program.
 Thanks to this program, your rates may not substantially increase after a single accident – assuming the accident was minor and you have an otherwise clean driving record.

 Of course, this accident forgiveness system may cause drivers with clean records to pay more for car insurance.
-That’s why, as with any car insurance companies, it’s important to compare quotes from Allstate and State Farm to see which one matches your budget and needs best.
+That’s why, as with any car insurance company, it’s important to compare quotes from Allstate and State Farm to see which one matches your budget and needs best.

 Other Allstate discounts include: